WAH PRO and FREE versions requirements

 The benefit of writing semantic HTML stems from what should be the driving goal of any web page— the desire to communicate.
 By adding semantic tags to your document, you provide additional information about that document, which aids in communication.
 Specifically, semantic tags make it clear to the browser what the meaning of a page and its content is.
 That clarity is also communicated with search engines, ensuring that the right pages are delivered for the right queries.

 Semantic HTML tags provide information about the contents of those tags that goes beyond just how they look on a page.
 Text that is enclosed in the <code> tag is immediately recognized by the browser as some type of coding language.
-Instead of trying to render that code, the browser understands that you are using that text as an example of the code for the purposes of an article or online tutorial of some kind.
+Instead of trying to render that code, the browser understands that you are using that text as an example of the code for an article or online tutorial of some kind.

 Using semantic tags gives you many more hooks for styling your content.
 Perhaps today you prefer to have your code samples display in the default browser style, but tomorrow, you want to call them out with a gray background color, and later you want to define the precise mono-spaced font family or font stack to use for your samples.
 You can easily do all of these things by using semantic markup and smartly applied CSS.